Australian Tertiary Admission Rank (ATAR)

 Victorian Tertiary Admissions Centre (VTAC)

-VTAC is responsible for calculating and distributing the ATAR and for processing student applications for tertiary entrance to universities, TAFE institutes and other Further Education colleges.
+Responsible for calculating and distributing the ATAR and for processing tertiary entrance applications.